What is 5G Technology? Your Guide to the Next-Gen Network

 Mark D. · Seattle, WA

-Emily R. · Miami, FL
+Emily R. · Denver, CO

-David L. · Denver, CO
+David L. · Miami, FL

 Frequently Asked Questions

-How can I get 5G technology on my current phone?
+How can I access 5G technology?

-Is 5G more expensive than 4G, and is it worth the cost?
+Is 5G more expensive than 4G?

-How does 5G compare to Wi-Fi, and will it replace it?
+How does 5G compare to Wi-Fi?

-Who should consider upgrading to 5G technology?
+Who should consider upgrading to 5G?

 Leo List